Assembly of the African Union: Functions

-Decisions of the Assembly
+Decisions

 The Assembly shall take its decisions by consensus or, failing which, by a two-thirds majority of the Member States of the Union.
 However, procedural matters, including the question of whether a matter is one of procedure or not, shall be decided by a simple majority.

 Two-thirds of the total membership of the Union shall form a quorum at any meeting of the Assembly.

 The Assembly may delegate any of its powers and functions to any organ of the Union.

-Members of the Assembly
+Members

 The AU Assembly of the Heads of State and Government consists of the 55 heads of state and government of the member countries.
 The Assembly meets once a year at the AU Summit.
-The current Chairman of the Assembly is President Cyril Ramaphosa of South Africa.
+The current Chairman of the Assembly is President Moussa Faki of Chad.

 The current members of the AU-AHSG are: